 The NSE team is the “front door” for all telecommunications and networking service requests on campus.
 They do long range planning, design, engineering, and technical advancement of the campus communications infrastructure and manage the communications system design guidelines and specifications, along with campus cell sites.
 The NSE group also provides full service for capital construction projects, building renovations, and daily moves and changes.
-The Network Services group also provides campus operator services and manages the online directory in addition to managing 13,000 phone lines for phones, alarms and machines.

 Network Operations Center

 The vast infrastructure of wireless, telephone, data, video, and radio systems is maintained and supported by the NOC.
 They maintain more than 3,600 wireless access points alone.
 Additionally, they troubleshoot problems and make repairs, perform installations and daily maintenance, and help implement the University’s computing policies.

 Identity & Access Management

 Identity & Access Management (IAM) is responsible for providing the right individuals access to the right resources at the right times and for the right reasons.
 IAM is a mandatory service for all University affiliates (faculty, students, staff, externals).
 No one can work on the Davis or Health campus, in any capacity, nor be a student, without the credentials provided by this service